tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

 }
 ```

 Not so nice!
-But ….
+But...

 ![Schermata 2023-02-26 alle 03.41.53.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.41.53.png)

-… it worked!
+...it worked!

 ## Considerations